swirty/serverPack/README.md

  Initial Optimization
   - In the Mod Pack Folder, navigate to the 'mods' folder
   - Execute `BetterFps-1.4.8.jar`
   - Select the 'Test Opimization' Option, and run the benchmark.
-Note down what method has the least response (top of list)
+Note down which method has the shortest time, it will be the method on the "change to x" button at the bottom of the window.
-  - Open Minecraft, go to 'settings' and navigate to 'Better FPS' Settings, change render method to best method found by the benchmark.
+  - This button doesn't actually work, so open Minecraft, go to 'settings' and navigate to 'Better FPS' Settings, change render method to best method found by the benchmark.
   - Restart Minecraft